QDaves/Selfbot-Discord-Channel-Bridger/README.md

 # Discord Channel Message Bridger

-This project contains a script for a selfbot that beams messages from specified channels in source Discord servers to a target channel in a target Discord server.
+This script contains parts for a selfbot that beams messages from specified Servers to your own Server.
 It is designed for personal use and educational purposes.
 Users must comply with Discord's Terms of Service when using this bot.

 ## Disclaimer